 My personal and professional interest for CUHS is that students learn from what we provide at this school.
 Their learning is directly related to the quality of instruction that teachers provide.
 That is why I spend a lot of my time interacting with teachers to be the best that they can be in order to ensure that your kids are developing the skills and using the tools they need to be successful in high school and beyond.
 Then, when they move on to college, to work, to the military, or to some other post-secondary training, they will be responsible, respectful and ready to meet the challenge.
 We appreciate everything that parents do to support our efforts in preparing your kids for life.
 Thank you.

-My number one priority during the 2014-15 school year will continue to be creating a safe and productive learning environment for the students at Corning Union High School.
+My number one priority this school year will continue to be creating a safe and productive learning environment for the students at Corning Union High School.
 To this end, I will continue to encourage students to be RESPONISIBLE, RESPECTFUL, and to do all they can to be READY for their chosen post-secondary goals.
 I want students at CUHS to understand that the four years they spend here will not define them as people, but during this time they have a special opportunity to develop skills and knowledge that will propel them towards success in future phases of life.

 While some may think that the skills and knowledge I speak of are purely academic or trade related, that is not the case.
 Through both personal and professional experiences, I’ve been convinced that some of the most important growth in students during high school is related to their attitude, work ethic and character.